AshutoshSharma312/html-css-demo-/README.md

 # html-css-demo-
-these are some of css project i made in my free time for practising.
+These are some of css project i made in my free time for practising.